Cluedo (British game show): Production

-The TV show essentially followed in the footsteps of an earlier detective fiction program named Whodunnit?, where audience members had to guess the identity of the culprit after viewing prerecorded footage and interrogating suspects.
+The TV show is similar to an earlier detective fiction programme named Whodunnit?, where audience members had to guess the identity of the culprit after viewing prerecorded footage and interrogating suspects.
 The Doctors Who's Who describes Whodunnit? as a celebrity quiz show "not unlike Cluedo...where the panel would see some visual clues and a piece of film and decide who killed whom and in what capacity".
 Dalek I Loved You described Whodunnit? as "an earlier version of Cluedo".

 David McCallum, who played Professor Plum in series 2, said "This is not the Royal Shakespeare Company but it still requires technique.
 It's not overacting and it's not underacting. it's just slightly over the top".
 Series three's Colonel Mustard Lewis Collins said in an interview with This Morning: "Cluedo is the most nerve-racking thing I've ever done...", despite one magazine saying he was "tailor-made" for the role.
 Lysette Anthony, who played Miss Scarlett in series 3, said "Cluedo is fun to play because it's camp and it's the complete opposite of what I'm about".

 Leslie Grantham, series four's Colonel Mustard, said "I'm the last person you'd expect to play [him].
 That's why I was so flattered to be offered the role", and added that "Cluedo is great fun to do.
 It's fascinating to watch these asexual, inanimate characters brought to life".
 Despite the notion that the Colonel's prior occupation would make him the obvious suspect for every murder, it is stressed that "everyone has equally good reasons for bumping off the victim".
 Joan Sims, who played Mrs White in the 1990 Christmas special, would reprise her role in the 1995 Cluedo CD-I game.